Use real routes and Workers-first constraints instead of static demos.

-A public workbench for trying the runtime in the open.
+A public workbench for testing runtime ideas.

 Live routes.
 Workers-first execution.
 Inspectable outputs.